-Syntax Export the Registry (all HKLM plus current user) REGEDIT /E pathname Export part of the Registry REGEDIT /E pathname "RegPath" Import a reg script REGEDIT pathname Silent import REGEDIT /S pathname Start the regedit GUI REGEDIT Open multiple copies of GUI (XP and 2003 only) REGEDIT -m Key /E : Export /S : Silent Import
+Syntax Export the Registry (all HKLM plus current user): REGEDIT /E pathname Export part of the Registry: REGEDIT /E pathname "RegPath" Export part of the Registry in ANSI mode: REGEDIT /A pathname "RegPath" (This is undocumented and will skip any unicode keys/values.)
+Import a reg script: REGEDIT pathname Silent import: REGEDIT /S pathname Start the regedit GUI: REGEDIT Open multiple copies of regedit: REGEDIT /m Key /E : Export /S : Silent Import

 Note the registry file should contain a blank line at the bottom of the file.

 The registry file must use full names for registry hives (HKEY_LOCAL_MACHINE, HKEY_CURRENT_USER, etc.)

 When double clicking this .reg file the key and value will be added.